Anirudhpatil367/zomato-data-pipeline/README.md

 The pipeline follows this flow:

 1. **Data Extraction**: Zomato dataset from Kaggle is stored in S3.
-2. **Data Transformation**: Apache Spark + Glue cleans and filters data for Bangalore.
+2. **Data Transformation**: AWS Glue with PySpark cleans and filters data for Bangalore.
 3. **Data Loading**: Transformed data is loaded into Snowflake via Snowpipe.
 4. **Query & Analyze**: Athena and Snowflake enable deep SQL analysis.
 5. **Visualization**: Power BI and QuickSight dashboards deliver insights.